 Meet Celebrities in Wax

 See what it’s like to stand next to some of your favorite movie stars, athletes and singers at the Hollywood Wax Museum at Broadway at the Beach, a large Myrtle Beach entertainment complex.
 You’ll get a real sense of their size and what they look like in 3-D by strolling past their wax renderings.
-Instagram selfie, anyone?
-The attraction also has a mirror maze, which is enough to make any family giggle as they struggle to figure out what is and is not a reflection!
+DISCOUNT TICKETS!!

 See Something Odd